 Glossary: Microsoft identity platform

-You'll see these terms when you use our documentation, the Azure portal, our authentication libraries, and the Microsoft Graph API.
+You see these terms when you use our documentation, the Microsoft Entra admin center, our authentication libraries, and the Microsoft Graph API.
 Some terms are Microsoft-specific while others are related to protocols like OAuth or other technologies you use with the Microsoft identity platform.

 A type of security token issued by an authorization server and used by a client application to access a protected resource server.
 Typically in the form of a JSON Web Token (JWT), the token embodies the authorization granted to the client by the resource owner, for a requested level of access.
 The token contains all applicable claims about the subject, enabling the client application to use it as a form of credential when accessing a given resource.
 This also eliminates the need for the resource owner to expose credentials to the client.